carlo-/ipolito/README.md

 ## Contributing

 ~~Contributions of any kind are more than welcome!
 Make a pull request or open an issue.~~ Since I decided to stop working on this project, contributions are the only thing that will keep it alive, now more than ever.
-If you wish to take over the development, fork the repository and drop me a line via email.
+If you wish to take over the development, fork the repository and drop me a line via email (which you can find on my GitHub profile page).
 Also, if you appreciate my work, you can (still) buy me a coffee through [this link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=rapisarda%2ecarlo%40gmail%2ecom&lc=IT&item_name=iPoliTO&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted).

 ## License